Obituary: Joyce Elsie Cauthen

 Joyce was an Ash Fork School employee as well as a graduate, as were her children and five of her grandchildren.
 In lieu of flowers, donations could be made to the Ash Fork First Southern Baptist Church or the Ash Fork Unified School District in her name.
 Thank you Joyce, Momma, Gram, Big Gram for our life.

-Services will be held Jan.
-23, in Ash Fork, Arizona with private family services, followed by community graveside services at the Ash Fork Cemetery at 12:30 PM.
+Private services were held Jan.
+23, in Ash Fork, Arizona followed by community graveside services at the Ash Fork Cemetery.

 ABC Funeral Home is entrusted with her care.